 Small Scale Studies in the Real World

-In a recent discussion on Biofortified, a conversation regarding the ability of small scale research plots to represent real world results was raised.
-For reasons of experimental control, practicality, and economy, the majority of agricultural research is carried out at smaller scales, i.e. through growth chambers, greenhouses, and small field plots.
-Almost uniformly, the results of such studies are extrapolated to larger “field” level scales for reporting purposes.
-While this translation may seem like a straight forward conversion, it can have considerable affects on the interpretation and inference made from the research.
-Specifically, it is important to understand how error rates at the small scale carry over and affect the larger scale results.
+Written by Bill Price In a recent discussion on Biofortified, a conversation regarding the ability of small scale research plots to represent real world results was raised.
+For reasons of experimental control, practicality, and economy, the majority of agricultural research is carried out at smaller scales, i.e. through growth chambers, greenhouses, and small field plots. …

 Today’s Organic, Yesterday’s Yields

-In 2008, the National Agricultural Statistics Service of USDA conducted a detailed survey of Organic agriculture in the US.
+Written by Steve Savage In 2008, the National Agricultural Statistics Service of USDA conducted a detailed survey of Organic agriculture in the US.
 Participation rates were high with Organic growers, so the data is quite reliable.
 What it showed was probably surprising to many.
-After at least three decades of “rapid growth,” Organic now accounts for 0.52% of harvested US cropland.
-NASS did not go ahead and compare the yields of Organic crops to equivalent data for the rest of agriculture, but all that data is publicly available and I have posted a comparative analysis on SCRIBD (which is also embedded at the end of this post).
-Organic crop yields are generally lower, but it is hard to put that into perspective.
+After at least three decades of “rapid growth,” Organic now accounts…

 Interview with Margaret Mellon at MOSES